skramm/dtcpp/README.md

 * `-ll X` : sets log level to 'X'.
 Available levels: 0,1,2,3
 * `-i` : load the datafile and prints Info on its contents, then exit (no processing)
 * `-f` : do Folding on the provided data
+* `-nb xx` : number of bins for building the histogram analysis (useful only for datanalylis)

 ## Build information